wingeeer/Mathematics/TMA4505/README.md

-Notes I made for a specialization course in K-theory for my Master's degree.
+Notes I made for a specialization course (held as a reading course) in K-theory for my Master's degree.